-We recorded grant and collaboration revenues of \$963,203, \$1,075,270, and \$828,918 for the years ended December 31, 2018, 2017 and 2016, respectively.
+We recorded grant and collaboration revenues of \$1,175,896 and \$963,203 for the years ended December 31, 2019 and 2018, respectively.

-Grant Revenues - Our grant revenues relate to grants and contracts from agencies of the U.S. government in support of our vaccine development activities.
+Grant Revenues - Our grant revenues relate to grants and contracts from agencies of the U.S. government in support of our vaccine development activities, and such revenues were 84% and 97% of our total revenues for 2019 and 2018, respectively.
 We record revenue associated with these grants as the related costs and expenses are incurred.
-The difference in our grant revenues from period to period is dependent upon our expenditures for activities supported by the grants and fluctuates based on the timing of the expenditures.
-Additional detail concerning our grant revenues and the remaining funds available for use as of December 31, 2018 is presented in the table below.
+The variance in our grant revenues from period to period relates to the timing and amount of our expenditures for activities supported by the grants.

+Additional detail concerning our grant revenues and the remaining funds available for use as of December 31, 2019 is presented in the table below.